 3 but it will increase with a vote.

-Guy
+Louis

 Says thank you!!
 So many unsaid hours put in to help our law school experience.
 In possible solutions, there is a mechanism for a counsil meeting bw exec counsil + students as far as seeing how students feel.